-In addition, Council Regulation (EU) No. 2022/879 introduced a prohibition on providing, directly or indirectly, technical assistance, brokering services or financing or financial assistance related to the transport, including through ship-to-ship transfers, to third countries of the listed crude oil or petroleum products if they originate in Russia or have been exported from Russia.
+In addition, as mentioned above, Council Regulation (EU) No. 2022/879 introduced a prohibition on providing, directly or indirectly, technical assistance, brokering services or financing or financial assistance related to the transport, including through ship-to-ship transfers, to third countries of the listed crude oil or petroleum products if they originate in Russia or have been exported from Russia.
+In its Frequently Asked Questions, the European Commission states that this prohibition only applies to maritime transport and does not extend to pipeline transport.
 Exceptions apply to (i) the execution until 5 December 2022 of contracts concluded before 4 June 2022 (or of ancillary contracts necessary for the execution of such contracts) and (ii) the transport of listed crude oil or petroleum products where those goods originate in a third country and are only being loaded in, departing from or transiting through Russia, provided that both the origin and the owner of those goods are non-Russian.